 Web Server disk space monitoring

-disk_total_space — Returns the total size of a filesystem or disk partition
+disk_free_space— returns available space on the filesystem or disk partitiondisk_total_space— returns the total size of the filesystem or disk partition

 private function getDiskSpace()